Ojaswi1/Wrangling-SCOTUS-data/scotus.md

 ![](scotus_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->

 ## In each term, how many of the term’s published decisions (decided after oral arguments) were announced in a given month?

+**Answer**: It appears that decisions are less likely to be announced in the beginning and ending of the SC Calendar year (October and September).
+June has the highest median for number of published decisions announced.

 ``` r
 library(lubridate)